thoughtful-web/settings-page-wp/README.md

 1. Continue developing the documentation.
 2. Create a form to generate a configuration file with.
 3. Add a network admin settings page configuration.
+4. Fix error with multi checkbox emitting an error when no values are selected.

 ## Requirements